Holomorphic representation of quantum computations: Introduction

 \subsection{Our results}

 Having outlined analytic representations of quantum states and reviewed properties of the single-mode stellar representation, we turn to our main contributions.
-We derive our results gradually towards the introduction of the model of Holomorphic Quantum Computing: starting from single-mode case (Sec.~\ref{sec:CMintro}), we generalise properties of the stellar representation to the multimode case (Sec.~\ref{sec:multiintro}), and we apply these results to define natural infinite-dimensional quantum computing models based on holomorphic functions (Sec.~\ref{sec:HQCintro}).
+We derive our results gradually towards the holomorphic representation of quantum computations: starting from the single-mode case (Sec.~\ref{sec:CMintro}), we generalize properties of the stellar representation to the multimode case (Sec.~\ref{sec:multiintro}), and we apply these results to analyze natural infinite-dimensional quantum computing models using holomorphic functions (Sec.~\ref{sec:HQCintro}).
 Since non-Gaussian elements of a quantum computation can be thought of as resources for quantum speedup, we put emphasis on the stellar hierarchy and the operations that conserve the stellar rank in all of our results, making the identification of the non-Gaussian resources self-evident in each case.